 Okay, the last one is not true, but it seems to me like a great way to make up!
 To expand on those points:

-- I both respect and appreciate that my bride stands up for what she needs, and I would be most unhappy if she did not.
-I want to bless her, and I cannot do that if I remain clueless!
+- I both respect and appreciate my bride standing up for what she needs; I would be most unhappy if she did not.
+I want to bless her, which I cannot do if I remain clueless.

-- It is easy to be understanding of her needs when I know she is doing the same for my needs.
-If she was all about her needs and only her needs, I would feel I had to be just about my needs to protect those needs.
+- It is easy to be understanding of her needs when I know she is doing the same with my needs.
+If she were all about her needs and only her needs, I would feel I had to be just about my needs to protect myself.
 Because I know she values both her needs and my needs, and she knows the same about me, we can each dare to work to meet the other’s needs.

 - Some problems are one-off, but many are various versions of the same problem repeatedly.
-If it is not a one-off, save yourself a lot of grief and see if you can do something that will avoid or reduce similar problems in the future.
+If it is not a one-off, save yourself a lot of grief and see if you can do something to avoid or reduce similar problems in the future.